thaliaarchi/notes/wspace/optimizations.md

 - Determine integer bit width bounds
 - Determine whether stack values represent heap addresses, for heap bounding and garbage collection
+- Eliminate branches in loops, that are dependent on certain values in a string, which are never give by callers.
+For example, if `printf` is never called with the `%#nb` verb, that case can be removed

 ## Duplication